-If you have already completed an associate’s or bachelor’s degree from an accredited institution, you may be eligible for degree requirements to be waived and replaced with advanced start credit.
-Refer to Advanced Start Credit in Bachelor’s Degrees in the Prior Learning Assessment section for details.
+If you have already completed an associate’s or bachelor’s degree from an accredited institution (see Admissions Requirements below for additional restrictions), you may be eligible for degree requirements to be waived and replaced with advanced start credit.
+Refer to Advanced Start Credit in Bachelor’s Degrees for details.

 The Bachelor of Science in Health Information Management program consists of a minimum of 180 quarter credit hours.
 Upon successful completion of the program, you will receive a bachelor of science degree.

 - Knowledge Base: Demonstrate foundational knowledge of the principles of planning, designing, managing, and evaluating electronic information systems.

 - Research Methods and Critical Thinking Skills: Apply research skills and critical thinking to create solutions for health care issues.